What is Demand Generation

 Measure what matters across the journey and attribute impact to investment so you can optimize without over‑valuing late-stage form fills.

-- Leading indicators: search visibility on priority topics, ungated content engagement, repeat visits from key accounts, event/session attendance quality.
+- Leading indicators: search visibility on priority topics, ungated content engagement, repeat visits from key audiences

-- Mid‑funnel quality: content progression by role, intent signals (topics consumed, depth, recency), meeting requests originating from education assets.
+- Mid‑funnel quality: content progression by target audience, intent signals (topics consumed, depth, recency), meeting requests originating from education assets.

 - Attribution: use multi‑touch attribution to capture early education impact.
-Supplement with lift tests on channels like SEO, events, and community programs.
+Supplement with lift tests on channels like SEO/GEO, events, and community programs.

 %20Certified.png)